Browns QB Watson suspended 6 games, NFL weighs appeal - WHIZ News

 “Although this is the most significant punishment ever imposed on an NFL player for allegations of nonviolent sexual conduct, Mr. Watson’s pattern of conduct is more egregious than any before reviewed by the NFL,” Robinson wrote in the conclusion to her 16-page report.

-Even though the only discipline in the collective bargaining agreement is a fine or suspension, Robinson mandated as condition of reinstatement that Watson should “limit his massage therapy to Club-directed sessions and Club-approved massage therapists” for the rest of his career.

-She added that Watson must have “no adverse involvement with law enforcement and must not commit any additional violations” of the personal conduct policy.
+As a condition of his reinstatement, Robinson mandated that Watson only use massage therapists approved by the team for the rest of his career.
+And she said Watson must have “no adverse involvement with law enforcement and must not commit any additional violations” of the personal conduct policy.

 The NFL Players Association has said it would abide by Robinson’s ruling.
-If either side appeals, NFL Commissioner Roger Goodell or someone he designates will make the decision, per terms of the CBA.
+If the NFL appeals, Commissioner Roger Goodell or someone he designates will make the ruling on an appropriate punishment, per terms of the collective bargaining agreement.
 The union then could try to challenge that ruling in federal court.

-The NFL presented a 215-page report based on testimony from four of 12 women interviewed by league investigators, and 37 other third parties.
-Robinson determined, based on the league’s burden of proof, that Watson violated three provisions of the personal conduct policy: sexual assault; conduct posing a genuine danger to the safety and well-being of another person; and conduct that undermines or puts at risk the integrity of the NFL.
+The NFL presented a 215-page report based on dozens of interviews, including testimony from four of 12 women interviewed by league investigators.
+Robinson determined that Watson violated three provisions of the personal conduct policy: sexual assault; conduct posing a genuine danger to the safety and well-being of another person; and conduct that undermines or puts at risk the integrity of the NFL.

 “Defining prohibited conduct plays a critical role in the rule of law, enabling people to predict the consequences of their behavior,” she wrote.
 “It is inherently unfair to identify conduct as prohibited only after the conduct has been committed, just as it is inherently unjust to change the penalties for such conduct after the fact.”